 Tibetan Prayer Flags have a mesmerizing affect on me.
 Any prayer flags really.
 But these are the traditional Tibetan prayer flag colors.
 The colors and their meanings are as follows as from prayerflags.com

 The prayer flag tradition is ancient, dating back thousands of years in India and to the shamanistic Bon tradition of pre-Buddhist Tibet.
 Bonpo priests used solid colored cloth flags, perhaps with their magical symbols, to balance the elements both internally and externally.
 The 5 colors of prayer flags represent the 5 basic elements: yellow-earth, green–water, red-fire, white-air, blue-space.
 Balancing these elements externally brings harmony to the environment.
 Balancing the elements internally brings health to the body and the mind.

-I took photos a year and a half ago on a trip where I saw all these flags hanging and thought they were so beautiful.
+This painting comes from a memory from a trip.
+I remember seeing a building in deep shade in the background to the left and it has tree trunks and branches all around it that had all of these beautifully tattered prayer flags tied up all criss crossing each other.
+They gently swayed in the breeze and it was so incredibly peaceful and mesmerizing to watch.
+I didn’t want to leave.
+I took photos of these flags hanging and thought they were so beautiful.
 At the time, I didn’t know the exact way the prayer flags were used but now that I know, they are even more beautiful to me.
 The older I get the more spiritual I become, I guess wisdom does come with age.